red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 Anyway check out full code of demo game as an example of API usage: [clash-of-cats-game](https://github.com/red-machine-games/clash-of-cats-game)

 ## Getting started with Goblin Base Benchmark
-A scenario-based distributed benchmark tool made with languages javascript and lua, based on Node.js and Redis, no native dependencies.
+A scenario-based distributed benchmark tool made with languages javascript and Lua, based on Node.js and Redis, no native dependencies.
 It was made to simulate workloads for [Goblin Base Server](https://github.com/red-machine-games/goblin-base-server) but works fine with any http endpoints and websocket endpoints.

-**Important note**: this benchmark is not that significantly optimised to work from single instance - he's unlikely to show good numbers.
-If you plan to use single machine benchmark - look at [Autocannon](https://www.npmjs.com/package/autocannon) or [Wrk](https://github.com/wg/wrk).
-Otherwise if you aimed to expose exactly Goblin Benchmark's distributed nature and develop full featured javascript scenarios - give it a try.
-Javascript scenario means literally plain javascript with all it's features - it's convenient to use if you need to run some imposing client-side logic for requests: they can be some arguments calculations or even full libraries of authoritarian logic (like gameplay library).
+**Important note**: this benchmark is not that significantly optimized to work from a single instance - he's unlikely to show good numbers.
+If you plan to use a single machine benchmark - look at [Autocannon](https://www.npmjs.com/package/autocannon) or [Wrk](https://github.com/wg/wrk).
+Otherwise, if you aimed to expose exactly Goblin Benchmark's distributed nature and develop full-featured javascript scenarios - give it a try.
+Javascript scenario means literally plain javascript with all its features - it's convenient to use if you need to run some imposing client-side logic for requests: they can be some argument calculations or even full libraries of authoritarian logic (like gameplay library).
 Just tune cluster size and batch size to gain various numbers of requests per second and response time.

-It's working principle looks like a cluster of Node.js instances running the same javascript file independently but before yet another http burst or websockets burst they all coordinated by Redis to start that burst at the same time, after that the same Redis coordinator collects the results.
-At the end results are collected and calculated by single cluster member and dumped into files.
+It's working principle looks like a cluster of Node.js instances running the same javascript file independently but before yet another HTTP burst or WebSockets burst, they all coordinated by Redis to start that burst at the same time, after that the same Redis coordinator collects the results.
+In the end, results are collected and calculated by single cluster members and dumped into files.
 To make scenario development easy all API methods are [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 ### Run benchmark on bootstrap project
-First need to get the project and install appropriate software(node and databases).
-We are going to run it locally so we have to fix pvp configurations a little:
+First, need to get the project and install appropriate software(node and databases).
+We are going to run it locally so we have to fix PvP configurations a little:
 ```javascript
 .includePvp({
     apiPrefix: 'api/v0/',